-Red Velvet Cake is a decidedly Southern treat.
-According to the NYTimes it originated in Texas in the 1940s, but red velvet cake spread to the rest of the south and then found it’s way north.
+An Easter Basket made from Red Velvet Cake with Buttercream Basket Weave and Roses is a decidedly Southern treat.
+According to the NYTimes it originated in Texas in the 1940s, but red velvet cake spread to the rest of the south and then found its way north.
 I first heard about it from my stepmother, who is from Alabama.
 Her mom made it for her when she was young and now I make red velvet cake for her at her birthday.
-I think this recipe, which is adapted from Sarah Kieffer’s white cake recipe from her book The Vanilla Bean Baking Book, is the best one yet.
-It is not a traditional take, but the results are tender and tasty, with a beautiful color.
-I just added cocoa for flavor and color, red food coloring (otherwise the cake is not red velvet) and a bit of vinegar to keep the color as cheeky as possible.
-I always pair red velvet with cream cheese icing (which is one of the classics), but if you are going to attempt this basket weave finish (see my video on instagram to watch how I did it) I would suggest going with a buttercream icing, which is much easier to pipe and less temperamental in a warm kitchen.
+I always pair red velvet with cream cheese icing (which is one of the classics), and used it to fill the layers and do a crumb coat on the cake (way more about that in the book), but if you are going to attempt this basket weave finish (see my reel on instagram to watch how I did it) I would suggest going with a buttercream icing, which is much easier to pipe and less temperamental than cream cheese icing in a warm kitchen.
+You can use any of the buttercreams (there are many) from Zoë Bakes Cakes, but for this cake, I went with the simple American Buttercream.

-1/4 teaspoon lemon extract – or whatever fits the flavor of your cake.
-This icing is sweet, so I like to add something acidic.
+1 teaspoon almond extract – or whatever fits the flavor of your cake.

-Cream together the butter, vanilla, lemon extract and heavy cream.
-Add sugar and beat slowly until smooth.
+Cream together the sugar, butter, vanilla, almond extract and heavy cream and beat slowly until smooth.
 Add color in smaller bowls if you are making more than one color.

 Pearl Candy Beads for garnishing